Wernigerode with Hoi An (Winners)

 Until 5 October 2018, German cities and municipalities were able to submit their concrete partnerships intended to promote the implementation of Agenda 2030 with municipalities in the Global South via our online questionnaire.
 The countries on the BMZ's current DAC list were considered the “Global South” for this competition.
 The prerequisite for participation was that the partnership is either ongoing or was concluded less than 12 months ago.

-Our key criteria for selecting the top candidates were be a clear focus on one or more SDGs, concrete measures to implement the sustainability goals in Germany or in the developing or emerging country, a high sustainability impact and a medium-term perspective for ongoing cooperation and success.
+Our key criteria for selecting the top candidates were be a clear focus on one or more SDGs, concrete measures to implement the SDGs in Germany or in the developing or emerging country, a high sustainability impact and a medium-term perspective for ongoing cooperation and success.
 The submissions have been evaluated by the assessment partners Wuppertal Institute for Climate, Environment and Energy, the German Development Institute and the German Institute of Urban Affairs.

 Secretary General of the German Council for Sustainable Development (GCSD)